yanshu/pisa/doc/oscillations/oscillations.md

 Three oscillation services are provided, one for using the `Prob3` code to generate oscillation probabilities, a second for using the `NuCraft` code, and a third to use a pre-tabulated oscillation probability table.
+All sercives derive from `OscillationServiceBase`.

+### OscillationServiceBase
-The methods common to all OscillationServices (which derive from `OscillationServiceBase`) are:
+The methods common to all OscillationServices are:

-* `get_osc_prob_maps`: This method returns an oscillation probability map dictionary calculated at a particular set of oscillation parameters (deltam21, deltam31, theta12, etc.).
+* `get_osc_prob_maps`: This method is called by `get_osc_flux` and returns an oscillation probability map dictionary calculated at a particular set of oscillation parameters (deltam21, deltam31, theta12, etc.).
 The output dictionary is formatted as
 ```
 {'nue_maps': {'nue':map,'numu':map,'nutau':map},
  'numu_maps': {...},
- 'nue\_bar\_maps': {...},
+ 'nue(bar)_maps': {...},
- 'numu\_bar\_maps': {...}
+ 'numu(bar)_maps': {...}
  }
 ```

-(and if _nutau_ and _nutau\_bar_ exist in the input flux, then they will appear here as well).
+   (and if `nutau` and `nutau_bar` exist in the input flux, then they will appear here as well).
+The oscillation probabilites in each bin are obtained by calculating the probabilites for several points within each bin by calling `get_osc_probLT_dict` to obtain finer binned lookup tables (LT) and then and _smoothing/downsampling_ the map to the required resolution (see below).

-* `get_osc_probLT_dict`: Creates the oscillation probability lookup tables (LT) corresponding to atmospheric neturinos oscillating through the earth, and will return a dictionary of oscillation probability maps.
-This function is called by `get_osc_prob_maps` and it is here that the oversampling of energy/coszen is configured.
+* `get_osc_probLT_dict(ebins,czbins,oversample_e,oversample_cz)`: Creates the oscillation probability lookup tables (LT) corresponding to atmospheric neturinos oscillating through the earth, and will return a (higher resolution) dictionary of oscillation probability maps.
+The resolution of map controlled by the `oversample_e/cz` parameters, that are multiplied with the old number to obtain the new number of bins in each dimension.
+Non-integer values for the oversampling factors are supported for linear and logarithmic binning, but not for irregular bins.
+Finally, this method calls `fill_osc_prob` to calculate the oscillation probabilities in the center of each of the new bins.

-* `fill_osc_prob`: Method that does the heavy lifting of actually calculating the oscillaiton probabilities, oversampling them in each bin, then averaging them and storing them in the final oscillation probability map binning.
-This method is implemented separately in each derived Service.
+* `fill_osc_prob`: Method that does the heavy lifting of actually calculating the oscillaiton probabilities.
+This method is implemented separately in each derived service.

+__Smoothing/Downsampling__
+Since in particular for low energies and small values of cos(zenith) the oscillation probabilites may vary much more rapidly than the size of a bin, a _smoothing_ or _downsampling_ technique is employed.
+For now the new value in each bin is calculated as the average of all values that fall within this bin.
+__NOTE__: _This implementation is susceptible to binning artefacts._

 ### Prob3OscillationService